70Gage70/70Gage70/README.md

 ### Hi, I'm Gage!

-I'm a postdoctoral associate working in the [nonlinear dynamics group](https://nonlinear.earth.miami.edu/people/index.html) at the Rosenstiel School of Marine and Atmospheric Science of the University of Miami.
-Currently, we are studying [_Sargassum_](https://oceanexplorer.noaa.gov/facts/sargassum.html) transport in the North Atlantic using physical and probabilistic models as well as interpretable machine learning techniques.
+I am a postdoctoral associate at [Morgridge Institute for Research](https://morgridge.org/) working in [biomedical imaging](https://morgridge.org/research/biomedical-imaging/) at the intersection of neuroscience, artificial intelligence, and high-performance computing.
+My work involves developing cutting-edge computer vision techniques to analyze 3D brain imaging data, with a focus on understanding how microglia - the brain’s immune cells - change during aging and disease.
 I'm interesting in scientific computing, especially with the [Julia](https://julialang.org/) language.

 I obtained my PhD from the University of Madison-Wisconsin in mathematical physics.